 A study of the degree of shock experienced by the paired shergottite NWA 480 (a study which included several other shergottites) was undertaken by Aoudjehane et al. (2005).
 Utilizing cathdoluminescence and Raman spectroscopy, they found that stishovite always coexists with high-pressure silica glass and occurs throughout.
 They also found that the highly unstable post-stishovite was very likely a common component, although one which could only be indirectly observed given the techniques that were used.
 In addition, they described for the first time stishovite needles which occur near shock-melt pockets.
 In light of the presence of all these particular silica phases, they estimated that a shock intensity in excess of 60 GPa affected this shergottite and the others in their study.
 However, they found that the shock intensities were strongly heterogeneous in all of the shergottites studied.

-Although the 14.67 g basaltic diabase NWA 5029 is probably not paired to NWA 480/1460, it shares a CRE age of ~2.5 m.y., and it exhibits some close textural and mineralogical similarities.
+Although the 14.67 g basaltic diabase NWA 5029 is probably not paired to NWA 480/1460, it has a similar crystallization age (~340 m.y.) and CRE age (~2.5 m.y.) and exhibits some close textural and mineralogical similarities.
 While it is plausible that these meteorites originated from the same parental source melt on Mars, they crystallized under different conditionsNWA 480 experienced uniformly rapid cooling and crystallization, while NWA 5029 experienced initial slow cooling followed by more rapid crystallization during later stages (Mikouchi and Barrat, 2009).
 Nagao and Mikouchi (2010) determined that NWA 480 is less contaminated by terrestrial heavy noble gases than NWA 5029, indicating significant differences in their terrestrial residence as a result of separate trajectories from Mars.
 In a study of the high-temperature, oxidized titano-magnetite in NWA 480, NWA 1460, and NWA 5029, Hoffmann et al. (2011) found that there is a similar magnetic signature and similar textures among them, which attests to the likelihood that they are launch paired.
 The natural remanent magnetization of NWA 5029 may be attributed to the ejection event on Mars.